creek-service/creek-service.github.io/_pages/extensions.md

     btn_class: "btn--primary"
 ---

-It's early days, but we're hopeful other internally developed extensions to Creek will be built, as well as extensions developed and shared by the community.
-If you have an extension you'd like listed here, then please [get in touch][serviceDiscussion]!

 ## Available extensions

 {% include feature_row id="kafka_row" type="left" %}
 {% include feature_row id="kafka_streams_row" type="right" %}

+Don't see the extension you need?
+Why not [build your own](/docs/extensions)!
+And if you have an extension you'd like listed here, then please [get in touch][serviceDiscussion]!

 [serviceDiscussion]: https://github.com/creek-service/creek-service/discussions/new